Ras Kamboni: Further developments

 Al-Shabaab took control of Kamboni after the Ethiopian withdrawal.
 However, on October 20, 2011, Somali Transitional Federal Government forces seized control of the town in what a military spokesman characterised as a bloodless takeover.

+2024 battle

+The Somali army launched an attack on the town of Ras Kamboni on December 11, 2024, to try and capture the town from Jubaland and overthrow the president of Jubaland, Ahmed Madobe.
+The Attack was repelled with at least 10 people being killed in fighting.